gabrielazanova/ApiSolutionWolfpack/README.md

 # ApiSolutionWolfpack
 The solution includes 3 entities - Packs, Wolves and their relation WolfPacks.

-They are managed and stored in three inmemory databases.
-Such are used instead of sqlserver for demonstrative purposes.
+They are managed and stored in a inmemory database.
+Such is used instead of sqlserver for demonstrative purposes.
 It is assumed that wolves are identified by ids and that packs are identified by names.
 Packs consist of one or more wolves.
 They are created through a post request to WolfPacks.
 Therefore making this post request creates a pack in Packs if one is not present.